RincewindsHat/rfc-monitoring-plugins-interface/draft-kaestle-MonitoringPluginsInterface.md

-With the emergence of NetSaint/Nagios at the latest, this system and their successors/clones have relied on a loose group of programs called "Monitoring Plugins" to do the lower level task of actually determining the state of particular entity or conduct measurements of certain values.
+With the emergence of NetSaint/Nagios at the latest, this system and their successors/clones have relied on a loose group of programs called "Monitoring Plugins" to do the lower level task of actually determining the state of a particular entity or conduct measurements of certain values.

 This document shall help users and especially developers of those programs as a basis